 Let's get out of 2020.
 A trip back in time to the late 1940s is in order, the best time of my father's life, although he had no idea, so it seems.
 He's married to Alix Taran, a young and talent actress, striving for success.
 She is his third wife.
 Dad is in his early 30s, he's in the prime of life.
 Here's Alix, below, in a print ad campaign for cosmetics.
 No matter how beautiful Alix was or how much he loved her, it simply wasn't enough for Riley.
 He had at least four side relationships.

-During this time, Dad is employed and actually making money, although he doesn't seem to be able to save for a rainy day.
+During this time, Dad was employed and actually making money, although he doesn't seem to be able to save for a rainy day.
 Riley was bouncing checks all over town, all the while he's recording songs, promoting Dave Denney, traveling to do radio shows and live performances, writing songs and making connections.
 I have piles of his recording contracts from the late 1940s and some from the 1950s.
 He was busier and more productive than he'd ever be.

 Here's one from 1946, "Part of My Heart is Missing" written and composed by Dave Denney and Riley Shepard.
 I've scanned some of these contract and sent them to Kevin Coffey, who was interviewed on the Hidden Brain (I connected the producers to Kevin) and they made a podcast based on our research.
 The thing about these contracts, how can I say this....they devolve into some kind of swindle Riley cooked up.
 They start out legit, and then end up, like everything Riley touched, twisted, distorted.
 I'll dig into those "contracts" later.

 I'm pretty sure George Levy was Lou's brother, in the signature below.